-Of particular importance is the provision in draft section 6.60.3 which empowers the JSE to both declare a trade void and, if necessary, replace a void trade with a new trade, in the event that it is necessary to do so to maintain a fair and orderly market as a result of a systems problem which causes the JSE trading system to generate invalid trades.
-In the past the JSE has acted partly in terms of its rules and partly in terms of its general powers in the Financial Markets Act to do all things necessary for the proper operation of its exchange when a systems problem has resulted in invalid trades that the market participants had no intention of executing, by cancelling the invalid trades and replacing them with other trades.
-The current rules provide for the JSE to declare a trade to be void but they do not make specific provision for these trades to be replaced with other trades.
-We felt that it was necessary and appropriate to make specific provision in the rules for cancelled trades to be replaced with other trades if the circumstances necessitate this to maintain a fair and orderly market.
+Of particular importance is the provision in section 6.60.3 which empowers the JSE to both declare a trade void and, if necessary, replace a void trade with a new trade, in the event that it is necessary to do so to maintain a fair and orderly market as a result of a systems problem which causes the JSE trading system to generate invalid trades.
+In the past, the JSE has acted partly in terms of its rules and partly in terms of its general powers in the Financial Markets Act to do all things necessary for the proper operation of its exchange, when a systems problem has resulted in invalid trades that the market participants had no intention of executing, by cancelling the invalid trades and replacing them with other trades.
+The previous rules provided for the JSE to declare a trade to be void, but they did not make specific provision for these trades to be replaced with other trades.
+The JSE felt that it was necessary, and appropriate, to make specific provision in the rules for cancelled trades to be replaced with other trades, if the circumstances necessitate this to maintain a fair and orderly market.

-(Refer to proposed rules 6.50.3.3 & 6.60)
+(Refer to rules 6.50.3.3 & 6.60)